Chalk Farm

-Chalk Farm is a small urban district of north London, lying immediately north of Camden Town, in the London Borough of Camden.
+Chalk Farm is a small urban district of north west London, lying immediately north of Camden Town, in the London Borough of Camden.

 History

 Manor of Rugmere

 Chalk Farm was originally known as the Manor of Rugmere, an estate that was mentioned in the Domesday Book of 1086.
 The manor was one of five which made up the large Ancient Parish of St Pancras.
 Rugmere is thought to mean the Woodcock's Pool.

 Henry VIII bought part of the manor, detaching it to form the north-eastern part of what would become Regent's Park, the remainder subsequently become more commonly known as Chalk Farm.
 Both the detached area and the remainder remained part of the parish of St Pancras.

 In 1786 the estate was sold to Charles FitzRoy, 1st Baron Southampton, it was described as commonly known as Chalk Farm.
 The term Rugmere (or Rug Moor) appeared to have endured for some time as a field name.